 Hailsham Youth Service continues to go grow, providing a range of opportunities and activities for young people in the town between the ages of 11-17.

-The Friday Night Project, which is funded and managed by the Town Council’s youth service division – Hailsham Youth Service – works in partnership with Hailsham Community College, Freedom Leisure and Knockhatch to help create alternative recreational activities for young people on Friday evenings, will also continue to be a feature in young people’s social events calendar for the remainder of the year.
+The Friday Night Project, which is funded and managed by the Town Council’s youth service division – Hailsham Youth Service – working with Hailsham Community College, Freedom Leisure and Knockhatch to help create alternative recreational activities for young people on Friday evenings, will also continue to be a feature in young people’s social events calendar for the remainder of the year.

 “The Friday Night Project gives young people an opportunity to experience challenges of different recreational activities and provide them with opportunities to socialise and boost self-esteem and well-being.
 I’m confident it will continue to be successful well into the future,” said Andy Joyes, Youth Service Manager at Hailsham Town Council.

-Mr Joyes added: “Young people always look forward to various outings which make up part of Hailsham Youth Service’s provision and are always keen to take advantage of the many opportunities being offered by our youth worker team.
-Furthermore, it’s a great achievement that the Town Council, Hailsham Youth Service and project partners have come together to give young people another opportunity to engage in really exciting recreational activities over the years.”
+Cllr Holbrook commented: “Young people always look forward to various outings which make up part of Hailsham Youth Service’s provision – including the Friday Night Project – and are always keen to take advantage of the many opportunities being offered by our youth worker team.”

 Hailsham Town Council, Market Street, Hailsham, East Sussex, BN27 2AE